freeCodeCamp/how-to-contribute-to-open-source/README-DK.md

 - [What Can I Do For Mozilla](https://whatcanidoformozilla.org/) - figure out what you can work on by answering a bunch of questions about your skill set and interests.
 - [Start Mozilla](https://twitter.com/StartMozilla) - a Twitter account that tweets about issues fit for contributors new to the Mozilla ecosystem.

-## Useful articles for new Open Source contributors
+## God artikler for nye Open-Source bidragyere
 - [How to choose (and contribute to) your first Open Source project](https://github.com/collections/choosing-projects) by [@GitHub](https://github.com/github)
 - [How to find your first Open Source bug to fix](https://www.freecodecamp.org/news/finding-your-first-open-source-project-or-bug-to-work-on-1712f651e5ba/) by [@Shubheksha](https://github.com/Shubheksha)
 - [First Timers Only](https://kentcdodds.com/blog/first-timers-only/) by [@kentcdodds](https://github.com/kentcdodds)